Empower farmers

 Checklist

-We work with organizations which have a trustworthy relationship with smallholder farmers.
-Organizations that believe in the benefits of agroforestry, are committed to venture into an innovative project in the voluntary carbon market, and have the capacity to partner with the Acorn program.
+We work with organizations that have a trustworthy relationship with smallholder farmers.
+Organizations that believe in the benefits of agroforestry, are committed to venture into an innovative project in the voluntary carbon market, and that have the capacity to partner with the Acorn program.

 Therefore, we ask our partners to meet several conditions.
 For a more elaborate checklist, please consult the Acorn Framework.